Jon McLachlan

-Jon Stanley McLachlan (born 23 June 1949) is a former New Zealand rugby union player.
+Jon Stanley McLachlan (23 June 1949 – 3 December 2024) was a New Zealand rugby union player.
 A wing, McLachlan represented Auckland at a provincial level, and was a member of the New Zealand national side, the All Blacks, on their 1974 tour of Australia and Fiji.
 He played eight matches for the All Blacks including one international.
+McLachlan died at Papamoa on 3 December 2024, at the age of 75.